 Botanical name: Fraxinus pennsylvanica is a particular type of ash tree whose root systems are under water, with its above water equivalents being Northern Ash, Green Ash or Red Ash.
 It is used as a body wood by many American guitar manufacturers.
 It is mostly obtained from the Southern parts of the United States.
 It is very light and attractive and is a popular choice for natural finish instruments.
 The swamp-ash sound is twangy, airy, and “sweet.”
 It gives firm lows, pleasant highs, and a snarly midrange, and good sustain.
 [Note, I have genuine Louisiana swamp ash in stock.]

 Maple timber can have a highly decorative grain called “figure” and can produce “quilt”, “flamed”, “spalted” (ink-like patterns caused by fungi in the wood), “birds eye”, or “burly” appearances.
 Laminates of these grains are often glued to the top of a guitar body for a beautiful appearance.
 Veneers are usually 1mm or 2mm thick or they can be a full 5mm-18mm solid cap.
-Quality figured maple is becoming more and more difficult to source with each passing year as world supplies are actually dwindling.
+Quality figured maple is becoming more and more difficult to source with each passing year as world supplies are dwindling.
+The prices of figured maple sets keep going up and up and will not stop.
 [Note, I have select figured maple in stock imported from the same place in the USA that PRS and Gibson get their private stock from.]

 Botanical name: Millettia laurentii is a very exotic and very expensive hardwood native to western Africa.
 It is used by some Custom guitar builders for bodies, necks and fingerboards, particularly for bass guitars.
 It it is very dark with lots of brown streaks and is very rich and warm sounding.
 It is a lot more porous than other woods and is thus much harder to work with.
 The dust of this wood is also extremely hazardous to one’s health and personal protective equipment and other dust removal systems are essential in any workshop that uses this wood.
 [Note, I do have some small quantities of this wood.]